AliNisarAhmed/my-notes/Networks/ccna/03-VLAN.md

 While on new sw, `dynamic auto` is the default

+### Disable DTP

-*Disable DTP* with the following command:
+Disable DTP with the following commands:
 - `switchport nonegotiate`
 	- this command stops the interface from sending DTP negotiation frames
 - `switchport mode access`